wikimedia-gadgets/twinkle/README.md

     ./sync.pl --base User:Foobar --push morebits.js

-There is also an `deploy` command to deploy the new files live.
+There is also a `deploy` command to deploy all Twinkle files live.

     ./sync.pl --deploy twinkle.js
     make deploy